NN-EMD: Efficiently Training Neural Networks using Encrypted Multi-Sourced Datasets: The Proposed NN-EMD Framework

-The difference between the two secure computation protocols is mainly with regards to how the input datasets from \textit{client pool} are composed.
+The difference between the two secure computation protocols is mainly with regards to how the input of computing function from \textit{client pool} are composed.
 Suppose that there is a secure computation task such as a matrix multiplication $\pmb{X}^{l\times m}\pmb{W}^{m\times l}$ between the \textit{client pool} and the \textit{server}, where the \textit{client pool} has the matrix $\pmb{X}^{l\times m}$ that is composed of data from different data sources $\{d_k\}$ and the \textit{server} has $\pmb{W}^{m\times l}$.
 As shown in \figurename\;\ref{fig:overview_s2pc}, $\pmb{X}^{l\times m}$ represents horizontal or vertical composition of data from multiple sources.

-\textbf{Secure Two-party Horizontally Partitioned Computation Protocol}.
+\textbf{S2PHC}.
 We present the detailed description of the \textit{non-interactive S2PHC} protocol in \figurename\;\ref{fig:protocol:s2phc}.
 The protocol is built from the single-input functional encryption scheme.
 Here, we suppose that each data source in the \textit{client pool} has the same column length related to $\pmb{X}$ as illustrated in \figurename\;\ref{fig:overview_s2pc}.
 It indicates that each data source owns complete features for each data sample, and those data samples constitute a training dataset.
 Note that the \textit{S2PHC} protocol can be considered as an improvement of the secure matrix computation approach proposed in \cite{xu2019cryptonn} where the possibility of multiple horizontal data sources had been mentioned, but no theoretical analysis and practical implementation were presented.
 Unlike in \cite{xu2019cryptonn}, we present specific practical construction in our protocol with the experimental evaluation in Section \ref{sec:evaluation}.

-\textbf{Secure Two-party Vertically Partitioned Computation Protocol}. \figurename\;\ref{fig:protocol:s2pvc} shows the details of the \textit{S2PVC} protocol.
+\textbf{S2PVC}. \figurename\;\ref{fig:protocol:s2pvc} shows the details of the \textit{S2PVC} protocol.
 Here, we assume that each data source from the \textit{client pool} has the same row length with regards to $\pmb{X}$.
 It means that each data source that owns partial features can provide the same size of data samples to constitute a training batch, while those partial features can compose the complete features.
 The \textit{S2PVC} protocol is constructed using the multi-input functional encryption scheme as the key underlying scheme.